cherry glazerr’s clementine creevy gets a me & you makeover

 We girl talk with the next generation riot grrrl starring in Mayan Toledano’s latest photo collaboration with Daria Kobayashi Ritch for Me & You.

 Earlier this year Mayan Toledano started the clothing line and website Me & You with her BFF Julia Baylis as a way to celebrate the power of female friendship and what it means to be a girl.
-"We wanted to create something that felt safe and inviting to other girls", Mayan says, "so collaboration, support and self love are key elements in what we do."
-Aside from the clothes, the website is also a showcase of Mayan's many collaborations with stylists, photographers and muses, who come together to create a photo story based on the Me & You manifesto.
+"We wanted to create something that felt safe and inviting to other girls", Mayan said, "so collaboration, support and self love are key elements in what we do."
+Aside from the clothes, the website is also a showcase of Mayan's many collaborations with stylists, photographers and muses, who come together to create a photo stories based on the Me & You manifesto.
 The latest in this series is a joint effort between Mayan, photographer Daria Kobayashi Ritch, and Cherry Glazerr front woman Clementine Creevy.
 Fusing girlish sweetness with a "don't give a fuck" attitude, the story shows Clementine chilling out, maxin', relaxin' all cool in "don't touch" branded tees and "feminist" granny panties.
 We spoke to the 18-year-old Saint Laurent muse and Los Angeles native about female power.

 Dates for your first UK tour have already sold out, what are your impressions so far from your UK fans?